Regardless of whether or not Apple’s iPad is the future of computing, do you, as a small business owner, need one now?

 To many, the newest device—the iPad—resembles little more than a larger iPhone.

 This seems to be a fair criticism at first, but slightly misses the point:

 Tom Perkins, Director at web design firm Oberon Media, says the most important application of his iPad is as a web browser.

 ‘It may sound like an anti-climax, but the most valuable application for us is probably just Safari,’ says Perkins.

 ‘We’re a web design consultancy, and essentially we use it to display existing work (ie websites in progress).
 We’ve got a working portal, and run most of our business off the cloud.
 So a web browser is more or less what we need; we find the device most useful as a presentation tool.’

 Perkins dismisses the criticism that the iPad is little more than a larger iPhone as irrelevant.

-‘The user interface and the scaling makes it more practical to use than the iphone.
+‘The user interface and the scaling make it more practical to use than the iPhone.
 I’d much prefer to use a laptop than the iPhone, so when I was on the road, I’d generally delay making notes until I could get to the laptop.
-It’s more of a small laptop than a big iphone’
+It’s more of a small laptop than a big iPhone

 Copywriter Sally Bagshaw was concerned that the iPad wasn’t more geared towards content creation, but found it quite effective after living with it for a while.